kenzym04/DigiLend/README.md

 	- Manual testing completed 100%
 	- API testing completed via postman 100%

-## Uncompleted specifications
+## Uncompleted specifications:
 -----------------------------
    - Though automation testing framework with TestNG has been setup successfully, due to the deadline i.e. time constraint, I haven't written the automation scripts.
 If am allowed, I can complete.